influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 Note that the `SELECT` clause must specify at least one field when it includes a tag.

-#### Example 3: Select specific tags and fields from a single measurement, and provide their identifier type
+#### Select specific tags and fields from a single measurement, and provide their identifier type

 ```
 > SELECT "level description"::field,"location"::tag,"water_level"::field FROM "h2o_feet"